insights

 (Video Time: 3 minutes) IFM educator Robert Rountree, MD, has provided his unique combination of traditional family medicine, nutrition, herbology, and mind-body therapy in Boulder, CO, since 1983.
 He is a diplomate of the American Board of Holistic Medicine.

-The gut microbiota can exert immunomodulatory effects,14 particularly through antigen-specific T cells and their related anti- and pro-inflammatory cytokines, as well as several other mediators of inflammation.5 Dysbiosis can affect immunologic tolerance in autoimmunity via mechanisms including bystander activation, molecular mimicry, auto-inflammatory activation of the innate immune system, and polyclonal activation of B cells and T cells.15
+The gut microbiota and their metabolites exert immunomodulatory effects,14 particularly through antigen-specific T cells and their related anti and pro-inflammatory cytokines, as well as several other mediators of inflammation.14 Dysbiosis can affect immunologic tolerance in autoimmunity via mechanisms including bystander activation, molecular mimicry, auto-inflammatory activation of the innate immune system, and polyclonal activation of B cells and T cells.15

 Nutritional Support

-Recent studies also highlight that a breach of the intestinal barrier through dysbiosis and translocation of commensal bacteria to other organs may trigger several autoimmune pathways and that this shift may be prevented by dietary intervention.9 The gut microbiota composition is influenced by diet, and dysbiosis may be associated with the consumption of Western-style diets, which are rich in fats and high in sugar.20 In animal models, diet has been shown to profoundly impact microbial structure; this type of dysbiosis closely resembles the dysbiosis seen in obese humans.20 A 2019 clinical study found that high-fat diets decreased the concentration of beneficial short-chain fatty acids and increased measurements of plasma proinflammatory factors,21 while a 2021 cross-over clinical trial of patients with ulcerative colitis in remission found that a low-fat, high-fiber diet decreased markers of inflammation and reduced measures of intestinal dysbiosis.22
+Recent studies also highlight that a breach of the intestinal barrier through dysbiosis and translocation of commensal bacteria to other organs may trigger several autoimmune pathways10 and that dysbiosis may be associated with the consumption of Western-style diets, which are rich in fats and high in sugar.20 A 2019 clinical study found that high-fat diets decreased the concentration of beneficial short-chain fatty acids and increased measurements of plasma proinflammatory factors,21 while a 2021 cross-over clinical trial of patients with ulcerative colitis in remission found that a low-fat, high-fiber diet decreased markers of inflammation and reduced measures of intestinal dysbiosis.22

 A better understanding of the interactions between the microbiome and the immune system may lead to new ways of treating and preventing autoimmune dysfunction.
-Innate and adaptive immunity play an important role in the containment and clearance of microbial pathogens.23 It has even been hypothesized that the increasing incidence of autoimmune diseases could be due to considerable shifts in the gut microbiota.23 To learn more about both the genetic and environmental factors that contribute to autoimmune diseases and ways to rebalance the microbiome to enhance health and well-being, please follow the links below:
+Innate and adaptive immunity play an important role in the containment and clearance of microbial pathogens, and it has been hypothesized that the increasing incidence of autoimmune diseases could be due to considerable shifts in the gut microbiota.23 To learn more about both the genetic and environmental factors that contribute to autoimmune diseases and ways to rebalance the microbiome to enhance health and well-being, please follow the links below:

 Learn More About Immune Imbalance